Parliamentary.ai

 Overview

 This bill amends the Local Government Act 1974 to improve the process for reviewing local authority decisions affecting events due to health and safety concerns.
-It mandates quicker notification of decisions, introduces a mandatory review process, and allows for more flexible investigation procedures by the Local Government Ombudsman.
+It introduces a mandatory review process for such decisions and clarifies the procedures used by the Local Government Ombudsman for investigations.

 Description

-• Conduct a review of the decision within 15 days if requested by an event organiser.
+• Conduct a review of the decision within 15 days if requested.

-• The review must confirm, withdraw, replace, or vary the original decision.
+• Confirm, withdraw, replace, or vary the decision upon review.

-Further, the bill modifies the Local Government Ombudsman's investigation procedures, allowing for more flexible and potentially faster processes for different cases.
+The bill allows the Local Government Ombudsman more flexibility in choosing investigation procedures, enabling faster processes for certain cases.

 Government Spending

-The bill states that any increase in government spending resulting from its implementation will be covered by Parliament.
+The bill states that any increase in government spending resulting from this Act will be met from money provided by Parliament.
+No specific figures are provided.

 Groups Affected